 Leisurely for us means we are never rushing and like to "smell the roses" enjoying the sites along the way.
 We take advantage of the Netherlands excellent bicycle infrastructure and enjoy cycling, whenever possible, on dedicated cycle paths and separate on-road bike lanes.

 We do not use the assistance of a support vehicle on our tours.
-We find our guiding system with Suzie as leader and Roger as group sweep has proven effective for enjoyment and safety.
+With Suzie as leader and Tamara assisting, as sweep, this system of guiding will prove effective for enjoyment and safety.
 You are always welcome to take a break from cycling and enjoy time onboard sailing to the next destination— quite a delightful experience!

 Please note that daily mileages indicated on the Itinerary page are averaged as closely as possible.
 Due to unforeseen circumstances such as docking changes, weather, road and nautical factors, we reserve the right to change routes in view of your safety.